Executive Director: Patty Henson Sullivan

 Administrative Assistant: Martha Carmona

 Martha received her Bachelors of Science in Education Studies from the University of Arkansas.
-She is currently working towards her Masters in Teaching in Mathematics and a license in English as a Second Language from the University of Arkansas anticipated in May 2017.
-Martha has been instrumental in the success of OLC’s new satellite program at the Springdale Public Library where she has been serving as the Basic Literacy ESL Instructor.
-Born to a Mexican immigrant family, Martha is bilingual in English and Spanish and has been living in Arkansas for fifteen years.
+Martha has been instrumental in the success of OLC’s program at the Springdale Public Library where she serves as the Basic Literacy ESL Instructor for our Sunday and Monday classes, as well as working at Ozark Literacy Council each week.
+Born to a Mexican immigrant family, Martha is bilingual in English and Spanish and has been living in Arkansas since 2001.